carinaschmidt/ralis/README.md

-# Reinforced Active Learning for Image Segmentation (RALIS)
+# Reinforced Active Learning for Medical Image Segmentation (RALMIS)
-Code for the paper [Reinforced Active Learning for Image Segmentation](https://arxiv.org/abs/2002.06583)
+Code (https://github.com/ArantxaCasanova/ralis) adapted to medical images (From the following paper [Reinforced Active Learning for Image Segmentation](https://arxiv.org/abs/2002.06583))

 ## Additional Notes by C Baumgartner for use in Tue ML Cloud